Long range correlation in cosmic microwave background radiation: Fractal Analysis Methods

 The simplest type of the multifractal analysis is based upon the standard partition function multifractal formalism, which has been developed for the multifractal characterization of normalized, isotropic (stationary) measurements \cite{feder88,barabasi,peitgen,bacry01}.
 Unfortunately, this standard formalism does not give correct results for non-isotropic angular (non-stationary time) series that are affected by trends or that cannot be normalized.
 Thus, in the early 1990s an improved multifractal formalism has been developed, the wavelet transform modulus maxima (WTMM) method \cite{wtmm}, which is based on the wavelet analysis and involves tracing the maxima lines in the continuous wavelet transform over all scales.
 The other method, the multifractal detrended fluctuation analysis (MF-DFA), is based on the identification of scaling of the $q$th-order moments depending on the signal length and is a generalization of the standard DFA using only the second moment $q=2$.

 The MF-DFA does not require the modulus maxima procedure in contrast to the WTMM method, and hence does not require more effort in programming and computing than the conventional DFA.
 On the other hand, often experimental data are affected by non-isotropic (non-stationarities) like trends, which have to be well distinguished from the intrinsic fluctuations of the system in order to find the correct scaling behavior of the fluctuations.
 In addition very often we do not know the reasons for underlying trends in collected data and even worse we do not know the scales of the underlying trends, also, usually the available recorded data is small.
 For the reliable detection of correlations, it is essential to distinguish trends from the intrinsic fluctuations in the data.
 Non-detrending methods work well if the records are long and do not involve trends.
 But if trends are present in the data, they might give wrong results.
-Detrended fluctuation analysis (DFA) is a well-established method for determining the scaling behavior of noisy data in the presence of trends without knowing their origin and shape \cite{Peng94,herz,fano,allan,buldy95}
+Detrended fluctuation analysis (DFA) is a well-established method for determining the scaling behavior of noisy data in the presence of trends without knowing their origin and shape \cite{Peng94,dns,herz,fano,allan}

 The modified multifractal DFA (MF-DFA) procedure consists of five steps.
 The first three steps are essentially identical to the conventional DFA procedure (see e.~g. \cite{Peng94,taqqu,physa,kunhu,kunhu1}).
-In our case which is studying the temperature fluctuations of CMB, we take the temperature series with the size of $N$ and follow the steps as follows:\\ $\bullet$ {\it Step 1}: Determine the ``profile''
+In our case which is studying the temperature fluctuations of CMB, we take the temperature data with the size of $N$ and follow the steps as follows: